rmlmcfadden/rmlmcfadden.github.io/README.md

 It is built using [Jekyll](https://jekyllrb.com/) and hosted for free using [GitHub Pages](https://pages.github.com/).

-The site's contents mainly serve my own academic interests, but hopefully some of it is also of interest/use to you!
+The content of the site mainly caters to my own (largely academic) interests.